The Reverend Dr. John T. Harvard P'01 Memorial Scholarship

 The opportunity to attend Hill has allowed me to experience so many new things and grant me a chance to reach so many goals in my life.
 I’ve met so many new people and have learned so much so far, and I I know that more good things are still yet to come!
 My life has been changed for the better, and I am forever grateful.

-Kimberly Monzingo is the inaugural recipient of the Harvard Memorial Scholarship.
-She arrived at The Hill this year as a fourth form student from Plano, Texas.
+Kimberly Monzingo was the inaugural recipient of the Harvard Memorial Scholarship.
+She arrived at The Hill as a fourth form student from Plano, Texas.
 Her father, Matthew, works with East-West Ministries International and is currently the missionary field leader for the North Caucasus region of Russia and the assistant regional director for Russia and Central Asia.
 From 2004 to 2009, the Monzingo family lived in Kazakhstan before relocating to Plano.
 In 2016, the family suffered a great loss as Kim’s mother, Zulfiya, sadly passed away after battling cancer.
 Matthew chose to limit his missionary work to the U.S. during Kimberly’s school year.
-Now, because of the Harvard Memorial Scholarship, Matthew is able to return to his mission work abroad while allowing Kimberly to pursue her academic and athletic interests at The Hill.
+Thanks to the Harvard Memorial Scholarship, Matthew was able to return to his mission work abroad while allowing Kimberly to pursue her academic and athletic interests at The Hill.

 More about The Reverend Dr. John T. Harvard P'01